 - We are committed to providing a quality service to all our clients.
-This is reinforced by the fact that the firm has been accredited with Investors in People and holds the Quality Mark Standard from the Legal Aid Agency in both criminal and family work.
+This is reinforced by the fact that the firm holds the Quality Mark Standard from the Legal Aid Agency in family work.

 - We know that however careful we are in dealing with matters things can go wrong.
 We recognise this and take complaints whether from clients, other professionals or third parties extremely seriously.

 - It is only by dealing with complaints promptly, systematically and efficiently that we can hope to maintain quality standards.
 There will be no charge to you for dealing with your complaint.

 - If you have a complaint please contact our Complaints Handler, Andrea Ward at 4 The Quadrant, Coventry, CV1 2EL, telephone no. 024 7622 7741, fax no. 024 7625 1417 or email email@example.com.
 If that changes we will let you know.

 - The complaint will be acknowledged in writing within 48 hours.
 The acknowledgement will tell you who is dealing with the complaint and send you a copy of this procedure.